Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Background

+The widely adopted message-passing GNNs consist of multiple layers updating the node and edge feature vectors of the graph iteratively using permutation-invariant aggregations over the neighborhoods and learned update functions \citep{bronstein2021geometric}.
+Here, we follow the blueprint presented by \citet{battaglia2018relational} to describe the update functions for a simple message-passing GNN layer.
+In each layer $l$ of the network the edge features are updated first by the network computing the features of the next layer $l+1$ as \looseness=-1

 where $\phi$ is a parameterized function.
-Next, for each node the features from the neighboring edges are aggregated using a suitable aggregation function.
+The outputs of this function are also referred to as \textit{messages}.
+Then, for each node $i \in V$ the features from its neighboring edges, in other words, the incoming messages, are aggregated using a suitable aggregation function.
 Typical choices include sum, mean and max aggregations.
-Any such permutation invariant aggregation function is denoted by $\oplus$.
-The aggregation of edge features over the neighborhood $\mathcal{N}$ of node $n_i$ is computed as
+Any such permutation-invariant aggregation function is denoted here by $\oplus$.
+The aggregation of incoming messages over the neighborhood $\mathcal{N}$ of node $i$, which is defined as the set of adjacent nodes in the graph $\mathcal{N}(i) = \{ j \, | \, (i, j) \in E \}$, is computed as

-where the neighbourhood of node $i$ is defined as $\mathcal{N}(i) = \{ j | (i, j) \in E \}$.
-Note that the neighbourhood structure is typically kept fixed in GNNs and no edges are added or removed between the different layers.
-The final step of the GNN scheme is updating the node features as
+Note that the neighborhood structure is typically kept fixed in GNNs and no edges are added or removed between the different layers.
+The final step of the message-passing GNN layer is updating the node features as

-The parameterized update functions $\phi$ and $\psi$ are typically parameterized using shallow, fully-connected neural networks which parameters are denoted by $\theta$.
-The equations \eqref{eq:edge_update}--\eqref{eq:node_update} describe the iterative scheme of message passing that is implemented by the GNN.
-By choosing a permutation equivariant function in the neighborhood aggregation step \eqref{eq:edge_aggregation} and due to the fact that the update functions only act locally on the node and edge features, the learned function represented by the GNN itself is permutation equivariant and can handle inputs of varying sizes \cite{battaglia2018relational}.
-Furthermore, GNNs have shown to align with many known algorithms making them a common choice to use in a wide range of problems in a sense that they share a common structure with the underlying computations executed.
-This is often referred to as algorithmic alignment \cite{dudzik2022graph}.
+The node and edge update functions $\phi$ and $\psi$ are typically parameterized using neural networks.
+The equations \reqref{eq:edge_update}--\reqref{eq:node_update} describe the iterative scheme of message passing that is implemented by many popular GNNs.
+By choosing a permutation-invariant function in the neighborhood aggregation step \reqref{eq:edge_aggregation} and since the update functions only act locally on the node and edge features, the learned function represented by the GNN itself is permutation equivariant and can handle inputs of varying sizes \citep{battaglia2018relational}.

+Many known algorithms share a common computational structure with this message-passing scheme making GNNs a natural parameterization for learned variants.
+This correspondence is typically referred to as algorithmic alignment in the literature \citep{dudzik2022graph}.